GaganaBShetty/ip/README.md

 ## 7. FIND THE NEIGHBORHOOD VALUES OF THE MATRIX.
 ## Description
-here for each elements of the matrix.We are going to find the corresponding sum of matrix.
+Here for each elements of the matrix.We are going to find the corresponding sum of matrix. numpy.zeros()or np.zeros Python function is used to create a matrix full of zeros.numpy.zeros() in python can be used when you initialize the weights.
 ## Program code:

 import numpy as np